spotify/ios-auth/README.md

 # SpotifyLogin

 ## Overview
 `SpotifyLogin` is a lightweight framework that enables your application to obtain the authentication code from the Spotify app.
+Please note that this framework is currently under development and only supports a subset of the [ios-sdk](https://github.com/spotify/ios-sdk)'s functionalities.
+If you wish to use all features related to authentication, please utilize [ios-sdk](https://github.com/spotify/ios-sdk).

 ## Minimum Requirement
 iOS 11